Hearty loaf is full of flavour!

-I love a hearty, rustic loaf that’s full of flavour, so I was excited to experiment with the heritage corn flour from Barkley’s Apple Orchard that I found in the Holiday Farmers’ Feast basket from the Ottawa Farmers’ Market.
+I was excited to experiment with the heritage corn flour from Barkley’s Apple Orchard that I found in the Holiday Farmers’ Feast basket from the Ottawa Farmers’ Market.
 Corn flour is finer than corn meal yet not as powdery as cornstarch, with a slightly gritty texture that softens when soaked or left to rise in a dough.
 It produces bread that has a perfect balance of taste and density, and is much more substantial than all white flour bread.
 The method described below of making bread using a sponge starter (sometimes called a ‘poolish’) is a little more time consuming but definitely makes for a superior loaf.
 I served this bread up with Classic Baked Beans for a brunch gathering and it was a big hit.
 We discovered it also made excellent toast the next day.
 If your friends or family are lucky, you might even make a few extra loaves for gifting.

 - 1 3/4 cups (435 mL) all-purpose flour